toddtreece/lib_mysqludf_mongodb/README.md

         SET @save = (
           SELECT mongodb_save(
-            'test.users.history' AS 'collection',
+            'history.users' AS 'collection',
-            NEW.id AS 'users_id',
+            NEW.id AS 'id',
             NEW.username AS 'username',
             NEW.firstname AS 'firstname',
             NEW.lastname  AS 'lastname',